 Both Cold Drawn Seamless Tube and Hot Finished Seamless steel tubes provide strength and durability, but the process used to create each type of tubing provides slightly different advantages.
 Deciding whether Cold Drawn Seamless or Hot Finish Seamless is best will depend on how you plan to use the tubing for your application.

 Hot Finished Seamless mechanical tubing is produced using SEA 1026 carbon steel and is manufactured using the same extrusion process, only without the final step of drawing the tube at room temperature.
 The HFS process produces a steel tube that is easily machinable and is ideal for applications where a close dimensional tolerance or smooth surface finish is not required.
-HFS steel tubing meets ASTM A519 standards and is commonly used for applications requiring a thicker, heavier wall.4140
+HFS steel tubing meets ASTM A519 standards and is commonly used for applications requiring a thicker, heavier wall 4140 steel tubes and rods.

 What Are the Different Applications for Seamless Round Steel Tubing?